ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

 Using three shells, one can observe the pod's logs, the state of the secret and change the value in Vault:

 .. code-block:: bash
-   :caption: Update the secret in Vault and monitor synchronization
+   :caption: Update the secret in Vault and monitor synchronisation

    # Shell #1: Change value in Vault
    eval $(make vault-cli-config)